Nicolis1/chess-fight-ai/README.md

   - actually integrate the login w/
   - allow challenging more than 1 bot at once (while one is pending)
   - better style bot selection modal
+  - disallow entering the same tournament with more than 1 bot
+  - disallow private bots from joining tournament